Cost to Start a One Hour Heating & Air Conditioning Franchise in 2026

 One Hour Heating & Air Conditioning is well suited for operators with HVAC trade experience — service technicians, HVAC installers, or service managers who want to own a business rather than work for someone else.
 The on-time guarantee model requires strong operational discipline: technicians must be scheduled and routed to meet the commitment.
 Operators who come from HVAC service or contracting backgrounds understand the urgency culture.
 The Authority Brands family also creates cross-referral opportunities for franchisees who operate Benjamin Franklin Plumbing or Mr. Electric in the same market.

 ClearValue Lending works with HVAC, home services, and trade franchise operators on SBA and equipment financing for startup and expansion.
-Apply at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply at Find my match.
+Your file routes to the funding partners best matched to your file.

 Sources